JBCL About Time Professional - Time Recording

 - High resolution - time is recorded to the millisecond, but can be

-shown in minutes, units or hours etc.
+shown in minutes, units, quarter hours, or hours etc.

 - A very large number of clients and a very number of jobs for each